ps and top for Human Beings

-Note that before editing any code, you need to run ci.sh first to create the px/version.py file.
+Note that before editing any code, you need to run tox.sh once to create the px/version.py file.

-Note that the build infrastructure here is designed to create a px.pex file that works on both Python 2 and Python 3, and on “all” machines with Python interpreters (tested on Linux and OS X).
+Note that the build infrastructure here is designed to create a px.pex file that works on both Python 2 and Python 3, and on “all” machines with Python interpreters (tested on Linux and macOS).

 - Clone: git clone firstname.lastname@example.org:walles/px.git ; cd px

 - Run: ./px.pex